mdsufz/MuDoGeR/README.md

-	--virsorter     Recovery of viral data with VirSorter --vibrant       Recovery of viral data with VIBRANT --combination   Combination of recovered data of the three tools --dereplication Removal of relicate sequences
+	--virsorter     Recovery of viral data with VirSorter --vibrant       Recovery of viral data with VIBRANT --combination   Combination of recovered data of the three tools --dereplication Removal of replicate sequences

 	--help | -h		show this help message
 	--version | -v	show virfinder,virsorter,vibrant version